orlarey/faust-ondemand-spec/README.md

 ###### Associativity as a predicate

-We want to check that $\otimes$ is associative for every possible clocks.
-We can reformulate that as a predicate $\mathcal{P}$ on triplets of clocks:
+We want to check that $\otimes$ is associative for every possible clock.
+We can reformulate this property as a predicate $\mathcal{P}$ on triplets of clocks:
 $$
 \mathcal{P}(A,B,C) \stackrel{\text{def}}{=} (A\otimes B)\otimes C=A\otimes(B\otimes C)
 $$
-and check that P is true for all possible triplets of clocks.
+and check that P is true for every triplet of clocks.

 ###### Inductive set

 To do that, we need an inductive definition of the set of triplets of clocks.
-For the simplicity reasons we are not considering arbitrary clocks but only clocks that end with an infinite sequence of 0s.
+For simplicity reasons, we are not considering arbitrary clocks but only clocks terminated with an infinite sequence of 0s.

 Let's call $\mathbb{H}$ this specific set of clocks.
 Here is its inductive definition: